LIFETIME DEAL — LIMITED TIME

 Step 4: Select Collaboration-Friendly Brainstorming Tools for Teams

-3. Set a time limit and assign a moderator who keeps things moving.
+3. Set a time limit and assign someone to moderate the session.

 Step 5: Compare Main Features of Popular Creative Brainstorming Tools

-In 2025, you’ll commonly see tools like Miro, ChatGPT, Jasper AI, Claude, HyperWrite, Gemini, MindMeister, Copy.AI, and Notion AI in brainstorming setups.
+In 2025, some widely recommended creative brainstorming tools include Miro, ChatGPT, Jasper AI, Claude, HyperWrite, Gemini, MindMeister, Copy.AI, and Notion AI.

 Step 6: Follow Practical Tips to Get Better Ideas From Your Brainstorming Sessions